-Teaching: The candidate will be expected to demonstrate effective teaching evaluated by multiple means which will include, at a minimum, Faculty Course Questionnaires and two other means of evaluation.
+Teaching: The candidate will be expected to demonstrate effective teaching evaluated by multiple means which will include, at a minimum, Faculty Course Questionnaires and at least three other means of evaluation.
 Examples of other means of evaluation are provided in the appendix to this document.
-This evaluation includes contributions to the breadth, depth, and needs of the department and up-dating curriculum and course materials.
-In addition to classroom teaching, the candidate's work with students outside of the classroom as a mentor, research advisor, independent study director, intern supervisor and similar activities shall be considered here.
+This evaluation includes contributions to the breadth, depth, and needs of the department and up-dating curriculum, course materials and assessment tools.
+In addition to classroom teaching at both undergraduate and graduate levels, the candidate's work with students outside of the classroom as a mentor, research advisor, independent study director, intern supervisor and similar activities shall be considered here.
 In evaluating teaching, course content, level and size will be considered in interpreting student evaluations.
-Substantial, significant and continued growth, development, and accomplishment as a teacher since tenure must be demonstrated through development of new and revised curriculum, new pedagogical techniques, participation in professional development, work with students outside the classroom and other areas of teaching such as those in the appendix.
+Substantial, significant and continued growth, development, and accomplishment as a teacher since tenure must be demonstrated through: development of new and revised curriculum, particularly around efforts to integrate diversity initiatives, new pedagogical and/or assessment techniques, participation in professional development, work with students outside the classroom and other areas of teaching such as those in the appendix.
+A rating of excellent in teaching would require evidence of clear contributions in at least three of the broad areas above.

 Research: The department recognizes that scholarship can take many forms.
-Our department emphasizes fundamental discovery, scholarly work which integrates existing knowledge, scholarly translation, editorial and annotative work, and creative work in the target language recognize scholarly study of teaching and learning issues in our field as a form of research.
-Substantial, significant and continued growth, development, and accomplishment as a researcher since tenure must be demonstrated through refereed publications, peer-reviewed grants and other areas of research such as those in the appendix.
-Exceptional quality of scholarly work may be considered to raise an evaluation in cases where the quantity is less.
-Presentations at professional meetings and nonrefereed publications may be considered as secondary evidence of ongoing research activity.
-Invited publications and presentations may be considered particular evidence of expertise and recognition in the field.
-The department recognizes that scholarly interests may shift after tenure and promotion and wishes to support scholarship that takes different forms or addresses different issues than those represented at the time of tenure.
-Normally evidence of intellectual growth as a scholar since promotion will mean publication of a book or equivalent scholarship base don substantially new research beyond that for which the candidate was awarded promotion to associate professor.
-In addition there must be evidence of national or international esteem for their scholarship as important and authoritative works in the field.
-Continued participation at national and international meetings by presentation of papers is expected.
+Our department emphasizes fundamental discovery, scholarly work which integrates existing knowledge and applied research.
+We recognize scholarly study of teaching and learning issues in our field as a form of research.
+Substantial, significant and continued growth, development, and accomplishment as a researcher since tenure must be demonstrated through refereed publications, peer-reviewed grants, a scholarly book, and/or other areas of research such as those in the appendix.
+Exceptional quality of scholarly work, as measured by evidence of national or international esteem of the candidate's work in his or her specific field, may be considered to raise an evaluation in cases where the quantity is less.
+Presentations at professional meetings and non-refereed publications and maintenance of blogs may be considered as secondary evidence of ongoing research activity.

 Service: The department recognizes service to the campus, community and to our profession.
 In evaluating service both the quality and quantity of service contributions will be considered.
-Substantial, significant and continued growth, development, and accomplishment in service since tenure must be demonstrated through a discussion of service progress in the department, college, campus, university, community and in our profession.
-We recognize that different faculty at this level will fulfill this requirement very differently.
-The appendix lists some issues that may be considered.
+Substantial, significant and continued growth, development, and accomplishment in service since tenure must be demonstrated through clear evidence of service progress in the department, college, campus, university, community and in our profession.
+The department is particularly interested in those efforts that foster diversity at each of these levels within and outside the university.
+Willingness to serve as department chair and in leadership positions in faculty governance is especially important at this level.
+While we recognize that different faculty at this level will fulfill this requirement very differently, a demonstrated record of active service at all levels of the university, as well as in the profession and the community would be essential in order to receive a rating of excellence in service.